 Join our research team!

 My central interest these days is in the psychological understanding of social reality and how social interaction can be understood via an analysis of social institutions, which I understand as complex interlocking sets of social roles and their governing norms.
 More specifically, recent work has focused on social artifacts like money, identification cards, and borders, as well as social roles such as judges, presidents, and officiants and their attendant powers to affect change in the world.
 All these entities have genuine and objective causal powers, but their powers are not reducible to intrinsic properties of the objects or people, rendering them somewhat mysterious.
 Children seem to take a while to grasp the causal structure of these things—why?
 And what actually underlies their cultural stability?
-Papers with former graduate student Alexander Noyes, available on the publications page, can give you more of a flavor of what we’re up to here, but newer directions include: how we create casually efficacious social kinds and social institutions; whether these things are better thought of as acts of collective intentionality versus as patterns of coordinated and incentivized social behavior; how we might think and act differently depending on whether we think of of someone as an individual, a social “kind”, or an occupier of a social role; and how these institutional structures intersect with systems of power that can both constrain and enable social change.
+Papers with former graduate student Alexander Noyes, available on the publications page, can give you more of a flavor of what we’re up to here, but newer directions include: how we create casually efficacious social kinds and social institutions; whether these things are better thought of as acts of collective intentionality versus as patterns of coordinated and incentivized social behavior; how we might think and act differently depending on whether we think of of someone as an individual, a social “kind”, or an occupier of a social role; how reasoning in this way relates to and is distinct from mentalizing; and how these institutional structures intersect with systems of power that can both constrain and enable social change.
 These topics all intersect with work on normativity and conventionality, as well as questions of how people infer social structure from sparse interactions and how power and hierarchy affects our lives.
 I expect to engage with them through conceptual analysis, human behavioral experiments, and computational modeling.
 A recent (long!) paper discussing these topics, co-authored with my colleague and collaborator Julian Jara-Ettinger, is available here.

 All that said, the lab still works on a variety of topics relating to more classic intergroup phenomena, including issues relating to cooperation, fairness, implicit and explicit attitudes, and social coordination, so if you have keen interests in these areas you might still be a competitive applicant, especially if you can identify another Yale faculty member you are also interested in working with.